RileySKrusky/config-ad/README.md

 <img src="https://i.imgur.com/eSDoOof.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://i.imgur.com/4HcrXIA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p>Once you are here, make sure to login using the username and password you created when we first made "DC-1".
-Once you have logged into your "DC-1" Virtual Desktop, right-click your windows icon on the bottom left and then select "Run", type in "wf.msc".
-You will see your windows firewall tab will open up once you do this.</p>
+Once you have logged into your "DC-1" Virtual Desktop, right-click your windows icon on the bottom left, select "Run" and type in "wf.msc".
+You will see your windows firewall tab will open up once you have done this.</p>

 <img src="https://i.imgur.com/Zj1Amaz.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>